UniSACyber/S3ID/README.md

 # SDN-based Space Systems Intrusion Detection (S3ID) Dataset

-This Intrusion Detection dataset was generated to validate the utility of the SDN-based Space Systems Framework for Simulations (S3FS) developed in this project.
+This intrusion detection dataset was generated to validate the utility of the SDN-based Space Systems Framework for Simulations (S3FS) developed in this project.
 The dataset represents data transfer from an Earth observation (EO) Walker-Delta satellite constellation to a ground station for normal traffic, and a malicious switch is connected to the ground station to generate attack traffic.
 The S3ID dataset is suitable for training Machine learning-based Intrusion Detection Systems (IDS).

 ## Dataset characteristics
 ### Dataset generation: